 Fix 7: Sync Other Internet Accounts On Mac Calendar: iCloud, Microsoft Exchange, Google, Yahoo, AOL

 - Open Calendar app on Mac.

 - From top Mac Menu > Calendar > Add Account..

 How do I force my iPhone to sync calendars?

 Solution 1: Manually Refresh the Calendar on iPhone, iPad?

 Sometimes we need to refresh the calendar app manually, to stay up to date.
-If you’re facing issues with syncing iCloud Calendar, go with the below steps.
+If you’re facing issues with syncing the iCloud Calendar, go with the below steps.